 - If you are still in school, it’s a great opportunity to get volunteer hours and develop leadership and communication skills.

 - If you’re in the workforce or retired, it will make use of your hard-won knowledge and experience.
 In any case, training is available for both one-on-one and group tutoring positions.

 Join the dedicated team of Pathways volunteers and help YouthLink to provide support and guidance to young people in making positive life choices.

-If you are interested in becoming a volunteer in this program, please contact the following people and let know them your area of interest and expertise
+If you are interested in becoming a volunteer in this program, please check out the links below then contact the following people to let them know of your interest and expertise: